IBM/datascienceontology-frontend/assets/pages/intro.md

 To illustrate these ideas, let's look at the annotations for k-means clustering in several different packages. **TODO**

 ## What's next?

+You should now have a working knowledge of the Data Science Ontology, sufficient to read and understand the content of this website.
+If you'd like to contribute to the ontology, you should also read the short [contribution guide](/page/contributing).
+The [advanced guide](/page/math) presents the ontology language with greater mathematical rigor and references to the research literature.